Starting a Business

 Huntsville Steamworks (formerly MindGear Labs)

 Did you know there are two different types of business licenses depending on where you open you business?
 Business location in a traditional office space, storefront, or industrial area must obtain different approvals and submit the Non-Residential Business License application.
 If you are opening a business that you will run from your residence, then you must complete the Home-Based Business License application.

 Step 1: Check Your Location

-you enter a purchase or lease agreement.
+you enter a purchase or lease agreement for any property.